streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ### Add or remove dependencies

-You can add or remove dependencies at any point by updating `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies) and committing the changes to your repository on GitHub.
-This will cause Community Cloud to detect there was a change in your dependencies and automatically trigger (re)installation.
+To add or remove dependencies at any point, just update `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies) and commit the changes to your repository on GitHub.
+Community Cloud detects the change in your dependencies and automatically triggers (re)installation.

 It is best practice to pin your Streamlit version in `requirements.txt`.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).